 Truth: Medicare Part A and B cover most hospital and medical expenses.

-Medicare Part C and D cover expenses and services not covered by Part A and B, like prescription drugs and other hospital fees.
+Medicare Parts C and D cover expenses and services not covered by Parts A and B, such as prescription drugs and other hospital costs.

 But even with all those different parts, older adults still have to pay any doctor or facility fees that are not covered.